Women. Daughters, Mothers, Sisters, Friends.

 Some have no mothers.
 Some have two mothers.
 Others could have been my mother.
 Some are not even mothers, while still others are the mothers of children from other mothers, placed in their care to thrive.
 Some are amazing mothers even though they themselves were not mothered well.
 Some are mothers with children lost who forever reside within the holes they left behind in the very core of their mother’s being.
 Some are sisters, and some are soul sisters.
 One is me.

 My own daughters are not even my flesh and blood.
-They are my husband’s girls, and my son’s half sisters.
+They are my son’s half sisters.
 They are my steps, yes, but that is only their label.

 To me, they are two women that I learned to mother and two women who let me into corners of their hearts even when they didn’t want to, were forced to, or had no other option but to let. me. be. part of their stories.
-These daughters were children when I was still selfish, having never mothered and having only been mothered, myself.
+These daughters were children when I was still selfish, having never mothered before.

 These women tore me apart inside.
 These women inspired my greatness.
 These women turned me inside out and upside down.
 I’m talking 360-no-scope.
 I’m talking they marked up and mucked up and twisted up my life path until I found myself so far from anything I ever expected to be that I wasn’t even sure I liked myself, much less understood the truth about self-love.
 These women, they raised me.

 It turns out that step daughters have special powers.
 They laugh behind your back.
 They give you regrets.
 They bring you bird’s nests.
 They mess up your four-day weekends.
 They track mud into your heart, and when that clay dries, it is like you birthed them yourself.

 No, really.
 A friend of mine passed away about a year ago, and she knew what I meant.
 She knew exactly what I meant.
 But, what I gained that I fear she might never have experienced is that regrets and muddy hearts can only remain as fresh as your intentions.